Acitrón: Ecosystem

 The biznaga family of cacti is endemic to the Americas, with its range extending from Canada to Argentina.
 The cacti primarily grow in hot, dry climates, such as broadleaf forests, grasslands, steppes, and deserts with an average temperature between 25 °C and 45 °C, and minimal precipitation for most of the year.
-They grow in rocky and claylike soils, with thick but not very deep roots.
-This climate is common in the north of Mexico as well as in some small microclimates of states of the centre of the country.
+They grow in rocky and clay-like soils, with thick but not very deep roots.
+This climate is common in the north of Mexico as well as in some small microclimates of states of the center of the country.

 The biznaga family have evolved to have particular anatomical and physical properties which allow them to thrive in arid environments.
 Because they are succulents, the structure of their bodies allows them to accumulate a large amount of water in their tissues, and small, nearly nonexistent leaves reduce water loss via evapotranspiration.
 Photosynthesis occurs on the surface of their cylindrical bodies, and they flower only during periods of rain, generally with yellow inflorescences.